sujalpathak05/excel1ai/README.md

-# 📊 Excel Automation Web App
+# 🤖 Excel AI - Smart Excel Automation

 A complete, production-ready web application for automating Excel file operations with an intuitive interface and powerful backend capabilities.